 “Spence & Lyda are industry experts at identifying and curating a selection of pieces that are strikingly unique, but also have enduring beauty, quality and functionality.”

-From Night to Day
+From night to day

 While the Innate ‘Night’ collection holds a number of essential pieces for the home including an armchair, credenza, console, coffee table and side tables, Jon is already in the beginning phases of developing a counter range to this night focused capsule with the creation of Innate ‘Day’.

-“The next iteration of the Innate collection will expose the beauty of the natural state of the timber without coloring or pickling.
+“The next iteration of the Innate collection will expose the beauty of the natural state of the timber without colouring or pickling.
 Tasmanian Blackwood will be largely present but I’m also interested in playing with Myrtle and Celery Top Pine for added texture and depth.
-Because these woods are naturally light in color, they will play perfectly into the bright and coastal theme I’m trying to achieve.”
+Because these woods are naturally light in colour, they will play perfectly into the bright and coastal theme I’m trying to achieve.”

-Embracing a sense of refinement through the use of materials with a unique Australian sensibility, Jon’s choice for Tasmanian hardwood was thoughtfully chosen for its workability and ease in being manipulated.
+Embracing a sense of refinement through the use of materials with a uniquely Australian sensibility, Jon’s choice for Tasmanian hardwood was thoughtfully chosen for its workability and ease in being manipulated.
 This consideration for something innately Australian has been unprecedented in the furniture industry until now.

 Not only was creating a capsule that was uniquely Australian important but using a product that would minimize a carbon footprint was also a key factor in choosing his materials.